maazadeeb/blog/src/pages/articles/2019-01-06---how-to-create-an-autoclose-modal/index.md

 The keyboard handler is pretty straight-forward.
 It'll just check if the escape key was pressed and then trigger the modal closing.
 But, the click handler is a bit trickier.
 We need to check if the click was registered outside the modal.
 Only then close the modal.
 Can you think of how that can be done?

 One way, the way we'll employ, is using the [`contains`](https://developer.mozilla.org/en-US/docs/Web/API/Node/contains) DOM API.
 We can check if the clicked event target is not contained inside the `.modal-content` and only then close.
-The code for the event handlers reduces to
+The code for the event handlers is

 ```js
 const handleDocumentKeyup = evt => {